 The Pre-Collegiate Summer Experiences at Washington University in St. Louis offer a variety of summer programs for academically advanced middle and high school students.
-For more information, visit our website or call 314-935-4807
+For more information, visit our Summer Experiences website or call 314-935-4807.

 The High School Summer Scholars Program, open to rising juniors and seniors, allows students to experience all the facets of college life.
 As a participant in this selective five-week program, students live on campus, enroll in courses, and study alongside undergraduates.
 Students choose from a broad range of courses as well as our 1-unit, noncredit college success workshops.
 Students meet daily in academic support groups that develop students' skills in time management, presentations, and research methods.
 In addition to course work, students enjoy a variety of educational, social, and cultural opportunities with fellow students from across the country and around the world.
 Scholarship assistance is available to students who demonstrate financial need.

 The Middle School Summer Challenge is designed to expand students' critical thinking skills in a challenging and innovative environment that includes hands-on learning, field trips, and much more.
 Students choose two noncredit courses.
-Residential and commuter options are available.
 This program is open to rising seventh- through ninth-grade students.
 Scholarship assistance is available to students who demonstrate financial need.

 For more information on our pre-college programs: